HADAS496/comics-and-Reaganomics-/index.md

 The fact that Wertham chose to speak out against comics, leveraging his authority as a psychiatrist (notice the "MD" by his name in a book about popular culture?) should also tell us something about the significant changes in public attitudes toward the mental health field that was taking place during the 1940s and 1950s.

+In 1946, Albert Q. Maisel, a writer for Life magazine, published a groundbreaking exposé that revealed the deplorable conditions in state mental hospitals and asylums.
+His investigation ignited a nationwide conversation about the treatment of individuals with mental illnesses during that era.

-{%
+{% include figure.html
-assign images =
-"/scrollstory/images/for my project/1946 1.png,
-/scrollstory/images/for my project/1946 2.png,
-/scrollstory//images/for my project/1945.png" | split: ','
+  class="right"
+  width="50%"
+  caption=""
+  image-path="scrollstory\images\for my project\1946 1.png"
 %}

-{%
+{% include figure.html
-assign headers =
-"A Photo Title,,
-One of the most shocking parts of Maisel’s article was his comparison of U.S. mental health institutions to Nazi concentration camps.
-Maisel argued that due to budget cuts, states allowed mental health institutions to degrade into what he described as “concentration camps,” urging citizens to demand better care and rehabilitation instead of mere confinement for the mentally ill." | split: ','
+  class="right"
+  width="50%"
+  caption=""
+  image-path="scrollstory\images\for my project\1946 2.png"
 %}

-{%
-assign captions =
-"It's useful to have informative captions|
-This image has a caption, but no title|
-" | split: '|'
-%}

-{%
-assign captions =
-"" | split: '|'
-%}

-{% include carousel.html
-height = 100vh
-width = "80%"
-class = "center"
-images = images
-headers = headers
-captions = captions
-%}

-<p style="clear:both"></p>

-## In 1946, Albert Q. Maisel, a writer for Life magazine, published a groundbreaking exposé that revealed the deplorable conditions in state mental hospitals and asylums.
-His investigation ignited a nationwide conversation about the treatment of individuals with mental illnesses during that era.

 One of the most shocking parts of Maisel’s article was his comparison of U.S. mental health institutions to Nazi concentration camps.
 Maisel argued that due to budget cuts, states allowed mental health institutions to degrade into what he described as “concentration camps,” urging citizens to demand better care and rehabilitation instead of mere confinement for the mentally ill.

+{% include figure.html
+  class="center"
+  width="100%"
+  caption=""
+  image-path="scrollstory\images\for my project\1945.png"
+%}

 {%